bartekwozniak93/addressbook-level2/doc/LearningOutcomes.md

 ##### Exercise: Add an Association Class `Tagging`

 * Assume the following:
-  1. There are commands to add and remove tags to a person in the address book.
+  1. There are commands to add and remove tags to a task in the task book.
-  2. When the AddressBook program exits, it should print out a list of all the tags added/deleted during that session. e.g.
+  2. When the TaskManager program exits, it should print out a list of all the tags added/deleted during that session. e.g.

     ```sh